 6.4.1 Project Management.
 Contractor will be responsible for planning, scheduling, and completing all Project tasks.
 Contractor will provide weekly written status reports that include at least the information and documents requested by PEBA.
 The parties will have weekly status meetings (unless otherwise agreed) and regularly scheduled steering committee meetings.
 Incorporating any items provided by PEBA, Contractor will be responsible for preparing the agenda and objectives for each weekly status meeting and regularly scheduled steering committee meetings.
 Contractor will provide such information to all attendees three (3) Business Days in advance of the applicable meeting and conduct all meetings and prepare all follow up materials that result from such meeting.
 Contractor will make Key Personnel and any other requested Contractor Personnel available for all meetings.
 In addition to the regular status reports and meetings, Contractor agrees that it will provide all other information reasonably requested by PEBA in a timely manner and attend all other reasonably requested meetings by PEBA’s Personnel.
 The PEBA Project Director will have overall Project authority, working closely with the PEBA Project Manager and the assigned Contractor Project Manager who will provide project management and technical direction.
 Decisions that may affect the scope of the Project or delay completion will be discussed with the PEBA Project Director and the PEBA Project Manager prior to a decision being made by the Contractor Project Manager.

 6.4.2 Updating Project Documents and Reduction of PEBA Requirements.
 Contractor is responsible for updating and maintaining all project management documentation, including but not limited to the Project Work Plan, Requirements Traceability Matrix, and the System Specifications throughout the implementation process; provided that no such changes will be considered agreed upon until approved in writing by PEBA.
-Contractor will make such updates as frequently as changes are agreed to by the parties and no less frequently than on a quarterly basis for the Implementation Plan and a weekly basis for all other such materials.
-Contractor will submit all updated project management documents to PEBA for its approval.
-Contractor acknowledges and agrees that none of the project management documents, whether or not approved by PEBA, will be able to abrogate any of the Solicitation requirements or a Change Order executed by the parties; Contractor will be required to meet all the Solicitation requirements, regardless of whether the project management documents include the requirement or not.
-Notwithstanding the foregoing, a Solicitation requirement can be eliminated from the Project in the event Contractor specifically proposes the elimination of the Solicitation requirement in writing to PEBA and such proposal is agreed to in writing by PEBA’s Executive Director.
-In the event PEBA agrees in writing to any reduction in the requirements of the Solicitation, the Contractor will not be required to reduce its fee but will issue a credit memo that reflects the fees and costs associated with the services and deliverables that will not be provided.
-PEBA will be permitted to apply such credits against future Change Orders.
-In the event PEBA wishes to reinstate the eliminated requirement, the parties will enter into a Change Order and the cost of such Change Order will not exceed the amount of the applicable credit memo issued by Contractor for such reduction.
+Contractor will make such updates as frequently as changes are agreed to by the parties and no less frequently than on a quarterly basis for the Implementation Plan and a bi-weekly basis for all other such materials.
+Contractor will submit all such updated project management documents to PEBA for its Acceptance..